mdavids/rfc/content/draft-davids-forsalereg-07.md

 Content can also be represented in a human-readable format for individuals to interpret.
 See the (#examples, use title) section for clarification.

-Since the content of TXT record has no defined meaning, it is up to the processor of the content to decide how to handle it.
+Since the content of the TXT record has no defined meaning, it is up to the processor of the content to decide how to handle it.

 See (#guidelines) for additional guidelines.